ZipCPU/axidmacheck/README.md

 produce a VCD file.
 There's also a [GTKWave file](sim/axisim.gtkw) which you can use when viewing the VCD file to help get some clarity to what's going on early on.

+You can also run the simulation using `make test`.
+A similar main directory `make coverage` will build a set of HTML files which can be used to evaluate test coverage.

 ## License